LOOSE-LIPS/loose-lips-2.0/src/routes/blog/howard-mades-sunday-jams-sylvian-sakamoto-forbidden-colours/index.md

   Such a beautiful piece, I only found it 2 days ago and tears did flow.
 Its instrumental composed by Ryuichi Sakamoto is from a war film with David Bowie called Merry Christmas Mr Lawrence, I havent seen it but I intend too.
-Then the track was reissued with David Sylvian singing lyrics.&nbsp; Sorry this is [...]Read More...
+Then the track was reissued with David Sylvian singing lyrics.; Sorry this is [...]Read More...
 published: true
 tags: feature